Richard Vardon

 READ MORE

-Richard Vardon led by Siobhan Grey KC were successful in the Privy Council in overturning a murder conviction from 2004.
+(Led by Siobhan Grey KC) was successful in the Privy Council in overturning a murder conviction from 2004.

 The prosecution will not be seeking a retrial, and the appellant has been released from prison after serving 20 years of a life sentence.
 They worked together with Talibah Byron, Attorney of Byron Law in St Kitts, The Death Penalty Project and Saul Lehrfreund MBE & Killian Moran Simons Muirhead Burton LLP.
 Details of the case can be found on The Privy Council.